How to Cure Gum Disease Without a Dentist

 • Bite adjustment to protect loose or shifting teeth

 If your gum disease is so advanced that none of these interventions are successful, surgical intervention may be necessary.
-As such, it’s critical that you begin treating gum disease as soon as you see the first signs.
-Thankfully, even if you’re beyond learning how to cure gum disease without a dentist, you can begin treating the problem at home until you can get in to see your dentist.
+As such, you must begin treating gum disease as soon as you see the first signs.

 Incorporating Gum Disease Treatment at Home